biobankinguk/biobankinguk/docs/docs/dev/submissions/worker-jobs.md

 # Worker Jobs

 A series of background tasks are processed via the Submissions API as worker jobs.
-These jobs are defined in the `src/Core/Jobs` project folder.
-Each worker job is queued via the API's Hangfire instance, which uses the `apiHangfire` schema.
+These jobs are defined in the `lib/Core/Jobs` project folder.
+Each worker job is queued via the Directory's Hangfire instance.

-You can opt in to which scheduled/recurring jobs will be run by your instance of the API using the following configuration:
+You can opt in to which scheduled/recurring jobs will be run by your instance of the Directory using the following configuration:

 ```json
 "Workers": {